 Issued 12 December 2014

 Last updated 7 June 2022

-In addition to ensuring that we are compliant with all applicable tax rules, we will be guided by international tax standards published by or arising from the work of organisations such as the OECD insofar as these apply to the investments that we make.
+In addition to ensuring that it is compliant with all applicable tax rules, NBIM will be guided by international tax standards published by or arising from the work of organisations such as the OECD insofar as these apply to the investments that we make.
 We will balance tax considerations prudently against investment and other business needs.